 Well-known international surfing stars have also been here.

-Eisbach Surfing, Surfer Wave English Garden – this is how it works.
+Eisbach Surfing, Surfer Wave English Garden – how it works

 To the left and right of the Eisbach on two ledges, the Eisbach surfers stand in their wetsuits and wait for their predecessor to fall off the board and it’s their turn.